ake700/Python/README.md

 # Python

 This repository contains two folders:
-* 1. Projects adapted from UDemy Python Bootcamp course
+* Projects adapted from UDemy Python Bootcamp course
-* 2. Self-directed data science and machine learning projects
+* Self-directed data science and machine learning projects

+As projects are started and completed, this repository will be updated.